Seagate/S3-Kinetic/README.KINETIC.md

    - kineticd

 ### X86
-If the directory "./lib" has X86 libraries (after compiling using method b below), it is enough to type the following command in the main folder (`albany-minio`) if there is no change in kineticd:
+If the directory "./lib" has x86 libraries (after compiling using method below), it is enough to type the following command in the main folder (`albany-minio`) if there is no change in kineticd:

-    make -f Makefile.x86
+    make x86

 Otherwise use the following command (assuming that the current directory is albany-minio):

-    ./s3kinetic.sh ARG1 ARG2

-    ARG1 = X86
-    ARG2 = kineticd directory

-    ex: My kineticd is under /home/myhomedir/kineticd

-    ./s3kinetic.sh X86 /home/myhomedir/kineticd

-    or

-    ./s3kinetic.sh X86 ~/kineticd
+    make clean x86

+All the kineticd libraries will be automatically copied from the kineticd folder in the parent folder.
+You could also specify a different folder from where the libraries should be copied:

+    ./cp_kinetic_libs.sh -a x86 -d <kineticd folder>
+    make x86

-There will be an executable 's3kinetic.X86' generated and stored in directory './bin'.
+There will be an executable 's3kinetic.x86' generated and stored in directory './bin'.

 ### ARM
-If this is the first time, do the following:
-    - Go to `uboot-linux` directory and call this command:

-       ./build_embedded_image.sh -t ramdef

-    - Go to the `albany-minio` folder and do the following:
-       ./s3kinetic.sh ARG1 ARG2 ARG3 ARG4

-       ARG1 = ARM
-       ARG2 = LAMARRKV
-       ARG3 = uboot-linux directory
-       ARG4 = kineticd directory

-       ex: My uboot-linux, kineticd are under /home/myhomedir/uboot-linux and /home/myhomedir/kineticd

-       ./s3kinetic.sh ARM LAMARRKV  ~/uboot-linux ~/kineticd
+If the directory "./lib" has ARM libraries (after compiling using method below), it is enough to type the following command in the main folder (`albany-minio`) if there is no change in kineticd:

+    make arm

+Otherwise use the following command (assuming that the current directory is albany-minio):

+    make clean arm

+All the kineticd libraries will be automatically copied from the kineticd folder in the parent folder.
+You could also specify a different folder from where the libraries should be copied:

+    ./cp_kinetic_libs.sh -a arm -d <kineticd folder>
+    make arm

-There will be an executable 's3kinetic.arm' generated and stored in directory'./bin'.
+There will be an executable 's3kinetic.arm' generated and stored in directory './bin'.

-        Notes:
-          After the first time, if there is no change in uboot or kineticd, quick way to compile is just typing: make -f Makefile.arm

 ---